 The Böttcherstraße is a smallish shopping area that connects to the Marktplatz.
 To tell you the truth, the Böttcherstraße is as much of an architectural highlight as it is a foodie-related one.
 While you walk around and enjoy the pinnacle of German “backsteinexpressionismus” (brick expressionism), you can look for items inside the quaint artisan shops.
 Definitely check out the Bremer Bonbon Manufaktur, because that’s where you’ll want to try all the local types of candy.

 Right next to the Unser Lieben Frauen church, the oldest church in the city (also next the Marktplatz), you will find a daily flower market.
-Here, you can enjoy the the pop of colours from the flowers, or buy a little snack or souvenir from a few other market stalls that usually surround the flower market.
-It’s also a vibrant location to get your ‘gram’ on, if you know what I mean.
+Here, you can enjoy the the pop of colours from the flowers.
+Alternatively, you can buy a little snack or souvenir from a few other market stalls that usually surround the flower market.
+It’s also a vibrant location to get your ‘gram‘ on, if you know what I mean.

 In the mood for more shopping?
 Head to the Obernstrasse and Lloyd Passage